Business Banking Apps: The Complete Guide

 Choosing a business bank account

 A business bank account is, quite simply, the heart of your business.
 It’s where you store your finances, and track what’s coming in and coming out.
 The goal of every business is to bring in more money in sales or services than you spend on business costs.
-Your business bank account is where all those essential metrics comes together.
+Your business bank account is where all those essential metrics come together.

 So it’s important to get exactly the right business bank account for you.
 That’s not easy, because there’s more choice than ever, with a generation of ‘challenger’ banks taking on the high street behemoths with technology savvy, customer-focused solutions.
 They are all shooting for a slice of a huge and growing pie – UK SMEs register a combined turnover of £1.9tn.